swarajvee/Audio-Metadata-Extractor-Mac-Only/README.md

 | 1 | Ado | 01 Show | Show - Single | 3.16 | 44100 Hz | 16 bit | 0.25 | -1.75 | 0 | 1.9375 | -1.25 | 4.75 | -3.75 | 0.25 | -1.75 | 0 | 1.9375 | -1.25 | 4.75 | -3.75 | "21737 22205" | "96187 116789" | "627 395" | "183298 98522" | "32768 32768" | -12.25 dB |

 ## Notes
+- There will be a `info.txt` file which can provide explanation to some of the Loudness parameters
 - The script is tested in m4p files in mac os Ventura, but can be modified if ```afinfo "path/to/song.extension"``` can give any song metadata
 - Ensure `afinfo` is available in your system's PATH.